 Operation Red Wings was a counter-insurgency mission in Kunar Province, Afghanistan.
-The mission was for Murphy along with SEALs Danny Dietz, Matthew Axelson, and Marcus Luttrell to locate and then either kill or capture Afghan top resistance leader, Ahmad Shah (code name Ben Sharmak), who commanded a large group of insurgents west of Asadabad.
+Murphy along with SEALs Danny Dietz, Matthew Axelson, and Marcus Luttrell were to locate and then either kill or capture Afghan top resistance leader, Ahmad Shah (codename Ben Sharmak), who commanded a large group of insurgents west of Asadabad.

-The team was inserted by helicopter using a fast rope technique and covering the insertion near the border of Pakistan by conducting a series of false insertions to throw off any Taliban or insurgent forces in the area.
+The team was inserted by helicopter using a fast rope technique.
+A series of false insertions was performed to throw off any Taliban or insurgent forces in the area.

-The crew chief of the MH-47 Chinook helicopter cut the fast rope away as soon as the SEALs inserted which would leave evidence of a US unit on the ground.
+The crew chief of the MH-47 Chinook helicopter cut the fast rope away as soon as the SEALs inserted.
+This would leave evidence of a U.S. unit on the ground.
 Murphy and Axelson did their best to cover the rope with vegetation but the mission was off to an ominous start.

-The mountainous area immediately posed problems with the team’s communications.
-The team had eschewed the more powerful and heavier PRC-117 radio for the lighter PRC-148 MBITR with a satellite link back to their headquarters.
+The mountainous area immediately posed problems for the team’s communications.
+The team had eschewed the more powerful and heavier PRC-117 radio for the lighter PRC-148 MBITR that provided a satellite link back to their headquarters.

-The team moved to near the summit of Sawtalo Sar which offered them good observation of the village where the target was thought to be located but little cover and concealment.
-There just before dawn, a fog rolled in, obscuring their view.
+The team moved to near the summit of Sawtalo Sar.
+The summit offered good observation of the village, where the target was thought to be located, but little cover and concealment.
+But just before dawn, a fog rolled in obscuring their view.
 Murphy decided to find another site and he and Axelson went in search of one.

-They returned and moved the team to the new site about 1000 yards away which offered better observation for the snipers but was even more exposed.
+They returned and moved the team to the new site about 1,000 yards away.
+It offered better observation for the snipers but was even more exposed.
 Worse, there was only one way in and out and if compromised, the team would have to shoot its way out.

-The team was in position when about noon, three Afghan goat herders with 100 goats wandered into the SEALs position.
+The team was in position when, around noon, three Afghan goat herders with 100 goats wandered into the SEALs position.
 They were quickly rounded up and detained.
 The team sent a message back to their headquarters that they had been “soft compromised” which meant by civilians, not Taliban.

 After a short discussion on their options, Murphy decided to cut them loose.
 “We gotta let them go,” he said according to Luttrell.
 Once the goat herders disappeared down the mountain, the SEALs gathered their gear and double-timed as quickly as possible back to their original position to continue the mission.